On Coexistence of Conservative Replicator Dynamics with Four Strategies: Introduction

-Of particular interest is the class of conservative replicator dynamics, which extends the classical zero-sum framework~\cite{yin2026zero} to a broader family of non-dissipative systems.
+In this paper, we will focus on the class of {\it conservative} replicator dynamics.
 Such dynamics admit conserved quantities and can exhibit recurrent behavior.
 A natural question in this context is whether all strategies persist in the long run.
-This is captured by the notion of {\it permanence}, which requires that every trajectory of~\eqref{eq:intro_rep}, whose initial condition $x(0)$ is in $\rint \Delta^{n-1}$, i.e., the relative interior of $\Delta^{n-1}$, is asymptotically bounded away from the boundary $\partial \Delta^{n-1}$.
-More precisely, the dynamics~\eqref{eq:intro_rep} is permanent if for every $x(0)\in\rint \Delta^{n-1}$, there exists a $\varepsilon>0$ such that
+This is captured by the notion of {\it coexistence}, which requires that every trajectory of~\eqref{eq:intro_rep}, whose initial condition $x(0)$ is in $\rint \Delta^{n-1}$, i.e., the relative interior of $\Delta^{n-1}$, is asymptotically bounded away from the boundary $\partial \Delta^{n-1}$.
+More precisely, the dynamics~\eqref{eq:intro_rep} is coexistent if for every $x(0)\in\rint \Delta^{n-1}$, there exists an $\varepsilon>0$ such that

-Understanding when permanence can arise is a fundamental problem in evolutionary game theory and population dynamics, as it rules out extinction of initially present strategies as time evolves.
+Understanding when coexistence can arise is a fundamental problem in evolutionary game theory and population dynamics, as it rules out extinction of initially present strategies as time evolves.
 Its importance has also been widely appreciated in many applications, including condensate selection in driven-dissipative bosonic systems~\cite{knebel2015evolutionary}, graph-structured evolutionary dynamics~\cite{madeo2014game}, and distributed population-dynamics methods for optimization and control synthesis~\cite{barreiro2016distributed,quijano2017role}.
-Necessary and/or sufficient conditions for permanence have been obtained in the literature.
-For example, in~\cite{knebel2013coexistence}, the authors have shown that dynamics~\eqref{eq:intro_rep} with skew-symmetric $A$ is permanent if and only if the null space of $A$ intersects $\rint \Delta^{n-1}$, i.e., the set of all strictly positive probability vectors.
+Necessary and/or sufficient conditions for coexistence have been obtained in the literature.
+For example, in~\cite{knebel2013coexistence}, the authors have shown that dynamics~\eqref{eq:intro_rep} with skew-symmetric $A$ is coexistent if and only if the null space of $A$ intersects $\rint \Delta^{n-1}$, i.e., the set of all strictly positive probability vectors.
 A literature review will be provided shortly.